You'll meet with top business leaders from around the globe, enjoy smaller classes, and build a lifelong network of peers and professionals.

 Two short essays on predetermined topics.
 These gauge your critical thinking skill along with written communication, creativity, and – depending on the question – intellectual curiosity, independence, or citizenship.
 You will need to start these well before the deadline to ensure that you have time to proofread your final submissions.

-Computational skills course examples: BUS-K201 or K204, BUS-K303 or K304, BUS-A201 or A205, BUS-A202 or A207, any MATH class, or any ECON course.
+Computational skills course examples: BUS-K201 or K204, BUS-K303 or K304, BUS-A 304 or A 307, BUS-A 306 or A 309, any MATH class, or any ECON course.

 Communication skills course examples: BUS-C104 or C106, BUS-L201 or L293, BUS-T175, any ENG course, any course from the College of Arts and Sciences where you were reading critically, writing, or giving oral presentations in the English language.

 At least one course you choose should have a teamwork component that your instructor can comment on.
 Please try to choose faculty who know you well enough to comment on your contributions in the classroom and how you interact with your peers.
-It’s okay to ask an instructor from spring semester and Associate Instructors may fill out the form if they know you best; just be sure they complete the form by May 1.
+It’s okay to ask an instructor from spring semester and Associate Instructors may fill out the form if they know you best; just be sure they complete the form by June 1.